AnubisDev161/Exodus--Second-semester-project/README.md

 The game was developed using the Unity game engine.
 Version 6000.0.51f1.
 The programming language was C#.

-# Example of my work 🔧
+# EXAMPLE OF MY WORK 🔧

 ### The Problem :x:
 Due to some Design issues we needed to change the game's entire Design in the middle of its production.
 This was a big challenge, the gameplay needed to change dramatically and our NPCs and Enemies needed an entire behavior rework.